Archive for the ‘VC insights’ Category

 Some gems from Ryan’s piece –

-On determination and commitment - “It can be a roller coaster ride for even the best funded companies.
+On determination and commitment“It can be a roller coaster ride for even the best funded companies.
 When companies are small, the risks and challenges are tremendous and it’s easy to get discouraged.
 To expect to grow a company without these obstacles would be a fairytale.
 Entrepreneurs and founders need to have the gritty determination and commitment to succeed no matter how high the hill”.

 “Commitment [to entrepreneurs themselves, investors, employees] is beyond passion for a project or idea.
 It’s about knowing that failure just simply is not an option”.